actuallyykatie/ba/exam_work/task2.md

 Next, the basic statistics of the data, showing the number of (1) factor levels, (2) number of observations in each.
-What are the main parts here?
-Well, most of the responses for the selected variables were received from 19-22 y.o., next largest age group - 15-18.
-The 611 studied in secondary school, 204 - college/bachelor degree.
-A few with doctorate degree are presented here as well!
-Most of the respondents have tried smoking (n=424), while 184 are currently doing that, 174 stopped and 201 never tried.
-What is interesting - 66% consider themselves as social drinkers (is this college life).

-Mostly, young people do not eat just to survive.
-However, 170 agreed (& strongly) with this statement, and probably represent the audience that we do not want to target as they don't like food that much.
-Half (496) of the respondents neutrally estimated the *"I live a very healthy lifestyle"*, i.e. neither agreed not disagreed.
-Though, 231 and 45 agreed and strongly agreed.
-And these are the ones that better be targeted, I guess!
-Healthy lifestylers need heathy food.
-Good finding: students mostly do feel energetic.

-As for the outcome, the majority agreed that they would happily pay more money for good, quality or healthy food, nice!